The Hospitals of Providence welcomes 915 day baby - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The intersection of Gateway South and Yandell in central El Paso is back open just over a month after a sinkhole formed in the roadway, according to El Paso Water.
 "The intersection is currently a 4-way stop, pending the replacement of the traffic signal....

-City of El Paso shares findings on Multi-Purpose Performing Arts Center Feasibility study
+City of El Paso holds public meeting to share study findings on upgrading downtown

 EPCC to host annual Hispanic Heritage Month Fiesta